 Students may take a maximum of 3 hours in directed study coursework.

 There is no limit on the number of special topics courses you can take, but you may not repeat a course with the same content.

 Students may not transfer core courses.
 Students may submit up to 9 hours of graduate course work for transfer consideration.
 The submissions must include a thorough course description and a statement describing how the transfer credit fits into the South Alabama program.
 The graduate coordinator and department chair must approve the request before the hours can be applied to a degree.
 Hours used toward another degree may not be transferred.

 A minimum of a 3.0 GPA on all work attempted is required for graduation.

 - Courses in which a student receives a “D” or below will not be counted toward the degree program.

 - A maximum of two courses with a grade of “C” will be counted toward the degree program.
 Students receiving three grades of “C” or below, regardless of the overall GPA, will be dismissed from the program.

 - Students receiving a failing grade in any graduate course may be dismissed from the program.

 All degree requirements must be completed within 7 calendar years.
 Most students who take 9 hours per semester complete the degree within a 2-year period.
-The time required for degree completion depends on how many courses a student can take each semester and the ability of that student to complete the thesis or final project.
+The time required for degree completion depends on how many courses a student can take each semester and the ability of that student to complete the thesis.